 Babies are little for such a short time

 Some babies will object strongly to an imposed routine that doesn’t meet their needs.
 Others are easy going, and give only subtle signals that a particular routine isn’t right for them.
-Early cues for wanting to eat include hand sucking, lip smacking, turning his head towards you, or fussing.
-Don’t wait until he’s desperate—crying is a late sign of hunger.
-Trying to ‘stretch’ the gaps between feeds is hard work and stressful for you both and can reduce his overall intake of milk.
+Early feeding cues include hand sucking, lip smacking, turning their head towards you, or fussing.
+Don’t wait until they are desperate—crying is a late sign of hunger.
+Trying to ‘stretch’ the gaps between feeds is hard work and stressful for you both and can reduce your baby’s overall intake of milk.

 - A baby gaining weight slowly or needing supplements to maintain adequate weight gain.

-- A sleepy baby who needs to be roused and encouraged to breastfeed actively to get the food he needs.
+- A sleepy baby who needs to be roused and encouraged to breastfeed actively to get the food they need.

 - Lengthy feeds.